Monday, January 12, 2026

-Environmentalists have been saving the whales for decades.
+Environmentalists have been working to protect whales for decades.
 These giants play critical roles in ocean ecosystems.
-And, according to new research, they may also hold secrets in helping us beat cancer.
+And they may also hold secrets in helping us beat cancer.

 It’s a sad truth that as we age, our risk of developing cancer increases.
-In fact, according to Cancer Research U.K., adults between the ages of 50 and 74 account for more than half of all new cancer cases, while more than a third come from people aged 74 and over.
+In fact, according to Cancer Research U.K., adults between the ages of 50 and 74 account for more than half of all new cancer cases every year, while more than a third come from people aged 74 and over.

 The reason behind this is relatively straightforward.
 “Our cells contain a unique code, our DNA, that carries a set of instructions for everything a cell needs to work properly,” explains Cancer Research.
 “Cells replicate themselves and their DNA to keep the body healthy.
 But this replication isn’t perfect.
 Errors, known as mutations, occur and build up over time.
 If too many build up, the cell becomes faulty, and can lead to a normal cell becoming cancerous if it grows uncontrollably.”

 It’s not only human cells that do this.
 Cancer has been identified in many animals, including dogs, cats, rats, mice, birds, fish, deer, sea turtles, and more.
 But not all living creatures get cancer.
 In fact, research suggests that bowhead whales, a species of baleen whale that lives in the Arctic, can evade the disease.
-So, while there are many, many reasons why we need to protect whales, now, could improving our own mortality be on the list, too?
+So, while there are many reasons why we need to protect whales — could improving our own mortality be on the list, too?

 Could studying whales help humans live longer?

-According to a new study, conducted by the University of Rochester, arctic bowhead whales may be able to evade cancer due to a unique, “highly specialized mechanism” that protects their DNA.
+According to a study published last year from the University of Rochester, arctic bowhead whales may be able to evade cancer due to a unique, “highly specialized mechanism” that protects their DNA.

 “By studying a mammal capable of maintaining its health and avoiding death from cancer for over two centuries, we are offered a unique glimpse behind the curtain of a global evolutionary experiment that tested more mechanisms affecting cancer and aging than humans could ever hope to approach,” scientists wrote in the study.

-The new study builds on previous research regarding whales and cancer.
+The research builds on previous studies that looked at whales and cancer.
 In 2019, another research team analyzed skin samples from whales, only this time, they examined humpbacks, not bowheads.
 The findings suggested that their cancer-evading ability may come down to evolution, and the duplication of “tumor-suppressing genes” in whales.

 “This suggests that whales are unique among mammals, in that in order to evolve their gigantic sizes, these important ‘housekeeping’ genes, which are evolutionarily conserved and normally prevent cancer, had to keep up in order to maintain the species’ fitness,” explained Marc Tollis, Ph.D., one of the researchers on the study, to Medical News Today.